stacks-network/stacks-core/clarity-types/src/types/codec/packed/v1/README.md

 The body is the shortest non-empty unsigned big-endian representation of the `u128`.
 A multi-byte value MUST NOT begin with `00`.
 Zero is encoded as one `00` byte.

-Consensus reconstruction prepends the Clarity unsigned-integer prefix and zero-extends the body to 16 bytes.
+Consensus reconstruction emits the Clarity unsigned-integer prefix, then `16 - W` zero (`00`) bytes, then the body.

 ### Boolean